pubnub/pubnub-mcp-server/resources/sdk_docs/unity_message-actions.md

 # Message Actions API for Unity SDK

-Use message actions to add/remove metadata on published messages (reactions, receipts, custom data).
+Use Message Actions to add/remove metadata on published messages (receipts, delivery confirmations, reactions).
 Subscribe to channels to receive action events.
-Fetch past actions via Message Persistence, independently or alongside messages.
+Fetch past message actions via Message Persistence, independently or with original messages.

-Reactions
-- “Message Reactions” are emoji/social reactions built on the Message Actions API.

-Message Actions vs. Message Reactions
-- Message Actions: low-level API for arbitrary metadata (receipts, confirmations, custom data).
+- Reactions: A common use of Message Actions for emoji/social reactions.
-- Message Reactions: using Message Actions specifically for emoji/social reactions (same underlying API).
+- Message Actions vs. Message Reactions: Same underlying API; “Message Reactions” refers to using it for emoji reactions in Core/Chat SDKs.

 ## Add message action